Photo: archive of the KP CR

 Prague - According to President Petr Pavel, the government is failing to explain its measures and reform steps, to persuade the citizens and thus win them over to its side.
 He said this in today's New Year's speech filmed in the third courtyard of Prague Castle.
 At the same time, however, he appreciated that even with five parties, the cabinet of Together (ODS, KDU-ČSL, TOP 09) and the Pirates and STAN did not have any significant disagreements, as well as the government's efforts to tackle the country's debt.
 According to the head of state, the logical future is the common European currency, and after a number of years, concrete steps should be taken that will lead the Czech Republic to fulfil its commitment to adopt the euro.

-He appreciated the efforts to address the debt, even though the President said the chosen paths are sometimes crooked and marked by balancing demands in the five-coalition.
+He appreciated the efforts to address the debt, even though the President said the chosen paths were sometimes crooked and marked by the balancing of demands in the five-coalition.
 According to Pavel, the purpose of the opposition, which currently includes the ANO and SPD movements, is to criticise the cabinet and create alternative solutions.
 "The government makes this task easier by failing to explain its measures and reform steps.
 It fails to convince the citizens and thus win them over to its side.
 But some unpopular and unpleasant changes are necessary if we are to get out of trouble," the president added.

 In his first New Year's speech, Paul also said he was not pleased with the vulgarization of political discussion.
 "Disagreements belong to democracy and can be fruitful.
 But if they slide into ignorant haggling, slander or even insults, it is a failure that does not bring anything good," he said.
 He appealed to politicians to take cultivating public space, not devaluing it, as one of their resolutions.